Museum De Lakenhal presents: Rembrandt & the Dutch Golden Age

 The earliest known works of Rembrandt, including A Peddler Selling Spectacles (ca. 1624) and History Painting (1626) are at the heart of the exhibition.
 A Peddler Selling Spectacles is part of a series portraying the five senses which Rembrandt painted when he was about seventeen.
 Although Rembrandt is clearly experimenting with technique and perspective, this painting is a sign of the attention to the chiaroscuro and virtuosity of brushstrokes that we would see in Rembrandt’s later works for which he would become famous.
 History Painting (1626), is an early example of how Rembrandt portrays himself in a painting.
 In collaboration with the Rijksmuseum, the History Painting has been restored in the Amsterdam museum’s studio, bringing Rembrandt’s colour palette back to its original glory.

-Leiden paintings of the late Golden Age are characterised by their expressive realism in conjunction with their classical dignity.
+Leiden paintings of the late 17th century are characterised by their expressive realism in conjunction with their classical dignity.
 The most significant representatives of the incipient movement are the Leiden-based painter Jan Steen and the sculptor Pieter Xavery.
 Their work, which is full of playful humour and folksy caricature, still enjoys huge popularity among a wide public.
 Like Rembrandt, Jan Steen had the habit of including self-portraits in his paintings.
 Presumably inspired by Rembrandt.
 The exhibition shows of Jan Steen’s works in which he incorporates his self-portrait: a self-portrait of the painter with his wife entitled Couple Reading the Bible (ca. 1650) and The robbed violonist (ca. 1670-72).
 Jan Steen was never shied away from portraying himself as a salt-of-the-earth caricature, as shown here as a violin player who is being robbed.

 Year Of Rembrandt & the Dutch Golden Age

 In 2019 the 350th anniversary of Rembrandt van Rijn’s death will be honoured with numerous events which will be held in The Hague, Leiden, Leeuwarden, Amsterdam and other places.
-Experience the Netherlands in the era of Rembrandt and the Dutch Golden Age through the special exhibitions being held at venues such as Museum De Lakenhal, the Fries Museum, The Mauritshuis, The Rembrandt House Museum, Amsterdam City Archives (Stadsarchief Amsterdam) and the Rijksmuseum. rembrandt-2019.nl
+Experience the Netherlands in the era of Rembrandt and the Dutch 17th century through the special exhibitions being held at venues such as Museum De Lakenhal, the Fries Museum, The Mauritshuis, The Rembrandt House Museum, Amsterdam City Archives (Stadsarchief Amsterdam) and the Rijksmuseum. rembrandt-2019.nl